KevinEmiya/simpleCV/Readme.md

  * The binary distribution of the building works will be installed in _sdk/opencv_release_ folder.

 When installing dependencies and python packages, an http proxy could be set at the beginning of the script (as a variable named _HTTP_PROXY_PROP_)

+**2. Demos**

+Please follow the instructions of test demos in docs folder.

 _TBC..._